alexcai05/sp26-is477-aplusplus/README.md

 ### College Scorecard

 Institutions with a student enrollment of 0 were dropped as these values are implausible.
 An active institution should not have zero enrolled students.
-Yhere were 17 of these records.
+There were 17 of these records.
 Rows were only dropped if they were missing values across all the relevant analysis columns simultaneously, rather than dropping any row with a single missing value.
 This preserved as much data as possible since some institutions don't want to disclose information like completion rate.

 ### IPEDS HD2024